taosthr/taosthr/README.md

 - ⚡ Fun fact i'm a **biochemistry** and **ex project manager** in tech field

+- 💬 Feel free to reach me on Linkedin at @taos touahria

 <h3 align="left">Connect with me:</h3>
 <p align="left">